 When making, you can use fresh horseradish root or grab a jar of prepared horseradish.

-This au Jus recipe for prime rib is our favorite sauce to serve with prime rib, without question.
+This prime rib au jus is our favorite sauce to serve with prime rib, without question.
 It’s lends a nice salty and beefy flavor to the melt in your mouth prime rib roast only a beef au jus can provide.
 We also serve it with our leftover prime rib sandwich or even tri tip sandwich.

 To make, you can use beef drippings from the roast or replace with butter.